 Blake Fire and Security Systems are fire safety specialists and NSI Gold certified.
 We've worked with schools and businesses all over Essex for more than 25 years.

-to keep your work environment safe, meet your legal duties and keep your accountant happy?
+Are you a busy business owner or RP?
+Want to keep your work environment safe, meet your legal duties and keep your accountant happy?

 Simply click below and download your FREE eBook, "Balancing Budget and Fire Safety" today!